aary/sharp/README.md

 tap](https://github.com/facebook/homebrew-fb).

 This repository is arranged in the form of a buck submodule.
-The recommended way of installing this library into your project is in the form of a git submodule.
+The recommended way of installing this library into your project is by using  git submodules.

 ```
 git submodule add https://github.com/aary/sharp
+git submodule update --init --recursive
 ```

 This command will install the library into your git project as a submodule.